Back Pain During Pregnancy: Causes, Treatment and Prevention

 There are a number of things you can do to treat back pain during pregnancy.
 Some of the steps you take to avoid back pain may also be used to treat current back pain.

 - Medications used to treat inflammation

-- Use a licensed health care professional such as a chiropractor or massage therapist
+- Schedule an appointment with a licensed health care professional such as a chiropractor or massage therapist.

 When to contact your health care provider?